call-me-maple/aerial-fishing-timers/README.md

 # Settings
 #### Circle Size
-Used to change how big the circle indicator will be rendered.
+Used to change how big the circle timer will be displayed.
 > default: 22

 > range: 1-50